 The IRS and Treasury have already developed documents for the transfer of the §45Q tax credit: Form 8933 and the model certificates to report all of the information necessary to determine the amount of credits earned by the taxpayer, the amount transferred to a third party, and all information necessary to determine the party that is eligible to reduce its tax liability by the amount of those credits.
-Similar forms and model certificates should be adopted for transferring these credits that would need to be filed by the taxpayer transferring the credits and the third party receiving those credits.
+Similar forms and model certificates should be adopted for transferring these credits.